Business

 Three plans cover the range of use cases:

-• Starter ($79/mo): 3 vCPU, 4GB RAM, $5 AI budget, all 15+ messaging channels, browser automation.
+• Starter (from $55/mo): 3 vCPU, 4GB RAM, $5 AI budget, all 15+ messaging channels, browser automation.
 Good for individual operators and small teams.

 • Pro ($159/mo): 4 vCPU, 8GB RAM, $10 AI budget, plus agent email identity, Python environment, and skills configuration assistance.
 Best for businesses using agents for customer-facing work.